MohamadYusuf/WebRx-Site/docs/observable-properties.md

 This is **unnecessary** within binding-expressions, because behind the scenes, WebRx's expression compiler will **detect** that use-case and will conveniently **dereference the property's value for you**.

-In fact you are not even allowed to explicitely dereference a property in a binding expression, because this would involve a function invocation which is prohibited by WebRx's [binding syntax](/docs/binding-syntax.html) specification.
-A rule that gets enforced by the expression compiler.

 #### Good

 ```html